How To Cut Corrugated Roofing

 • Fibre Cement: Score-and-snap tools or fibre shears are often used for a clean cut without fraying the material.

-• Bitumen: A coarse-bladed saw or a sharp utility knife is recommended for a smooth cut.
+• Bitumen: A smooth cut is recommended for a coarse-bladed saw or a sharp utility knife.

 • Metal: Metal-specific shears or nibblers are ideal to avoid warping the material.
 NO angle grinders!

-• Fibreglass: A fine-toothed saw or a circular saw with a plywood blade is preferred to reduce splintering.
+• Fibreglass: A fine-toothed or circular saw with a plywood blade is preferred to reduce splintering.

 Key Takeaway: 💡 Each corrugated roofing material has unique characteristics that dictate the best cutting method.
 Understanding these properties is crucial for a clean, safe, and effective cutting process, ensuring a high-quality finish for your roofing project.